atanashristov/study-vue/vue-3-mastery/02-basics/02.18-flip-a-coin/Notes.md

 # Notes

-Summary:
+Summary of properties:

-- `data` holds the state
+- `data` - these are the _reactive properties_ which hold the state of the app
-- `computed` holds cached calculations.
-Also use for formatting
+- `computed` - these are the _computed properties_ which hold cached calculations.
+Can use for formatting
-- `methods` execute business logic
+- `methods` - these are _methods_ to execute business logic